jkwill87/mnamer/readme.md

 ## Documentation

-See mnamer's [wiki page](https://github.com/jkwill87/mnamer/wiki) for full documentation.
+See the [wiki page](https://github.com/jkwill87/mnamer/wiki) for full documentation.

 ## Contributions